tpaknok/RGEE_Code/README.md

 <!-- badges: end -->

 Experimental code to using Google Earth Engine in R. Codes to create an annual soil moisture raster are provided.
+Clunky!